 Many people trust that the seller of the property they are buying is being fair, or that their real estate agent is covering all of the bases.
 Maybe they just don’t want to spend the money to have an attorney review real estate sales contracts.
 You cannot always trust your assumptions and the old saying applies, "Let the consumer beware."
 Problems can be hidden in the sales contracts that most buyers or sellers might not even think of.

-Through my many years of practice, I have seen situations, though, where large escrow deposits are subject to being lost, costs of the sale are not being fairly split, or big issues exist over restrictions on use of the property or what interests are being conveyed in the sale, or other unforeseen problems are not properly addressed.
+Through my many years of practice, I have seen situations where large escrow deposits are subject to being lost, costs of the sale are not being fairly split, big issues exist over restrictions on use of the property or what interests are being conveyed in the sale, or other unforeseen problems are not properly addressed.

-Even if you trust the seller or real estate agent, it’s a good idea to meet with an attorney to review a proposed real estate contract before you sign or draft a contract.
+Even if you trust the other party and your real estate agent, it’s a good idea to meet with an attorney to review a proposed real estate contract before you sign.
 Doing so could save you money, stress, and headaches.

 The Benefits Of Consulting An Attorney Prior To Signing A Contract

-Purchasing a home, farm and ranch, or other real estate can be a scary undertaking for many people.
-Fortunately, real estate agents these days are very well-trained in guiding purchasers through the steps to drawing up a good, legal contract to purchase a home.
+Purchasing or selling a home, farm, ranch, or other real estate can be a scary undertaking for many people.
+Fortunately, real estate agents these days are trained in guiding parties through the steps for drawing up a good, legal contract to sell or purchase a property.

-In most instances, it is not essential to consult an attorney for a routine, simple purchase of a residence.
-However, even then, the assurance from an attorney that the terms are standard and fair to you may be worth the price you pay for an attorney to review the contract.
+In many instances, it is not essential to consult an attorney for a routine, simple purchase or sale of a residence.
+However, even then, the assurance from an attorney that the terms are standard and fair to you may be worth the price you pay the attorney to review the contract.
 It may buy you peace of mind that you might not otherwise have.

-For the purchase of a farm and ranch or other real estate, again, the terms can vary so widely that most buyers will want to have expert legal advice.
-There are questions such as whether mineral interests pass with the purchase of the property or not, restrictions on the use of commercial property, and endless other details that you might not even think of without the assistance of an attorney.
+For the purchase or sale of a farm, ranch, or other non-residential real estate, again, the terms can vary so widely that most parties will want to have expert legal advice.
+There are infinite questions, including:

 The Cost Now Versus Later

 The price you pay for this advice before signing a contract can easily save you many thousands of dollars and lots of headaches and trouble in the future.
-A review of a standard residential purchase contract generally would not be more than a few hundred dollars.
+A review of a standard residential purchase contract by an attorney would not cost more than a few hundred dollars.
 More complicated contracts, of course, would cost more to review or draft, but the cost would still be far less than any negotiation or litigation later to address problems that arise.

 Better safe than sorry!

-If you have a contract you are considering signing or you need a contract drawn up, please schedule an appointment with Adair M. Buckner.
+If you have a real estate contract you are considering signing, or you need one drawn up, please schedule a consultation with Adair M. Buckner.
 Adair has helped thousands of clients through the years with the review and drafting of real estate contracts.

 ** Please remember that the cost estimates given are only general, ballpark numbers for the Amarillo area and the costs can vary widely depending on many variables in your individual situation.